-As discussed further in Note 2, the U.S. Department of Education notified the College in June 2018 that it had completed the Final Program Review Determination related to the investigation into the College's non-compliance with The Jeanne Clery Act, based on the College's self-reporting of the matter.
-Further, the College was informed the report was being referred to the Administrative Actions and Appeals Service Group of the ED for consideration of a formal fine.
-The College is currently waiting for further action or communication from the ED.
-Accounting principles generally accepted in the United States of America require that material contingent liabilities be recorded, which would decrease the assets and net position of the College.
-The amount by which this departure would affect the assets and net position of the College is not reasonably determinable.
+As discussed further in Note 3, the U.S. Department of Education notified the College in June 2018 that it had completed the Final Program Review Determination related to the investigation into the College's non-compliance with The Jeanne Clery Act, based on the College's self-reporting of the matter.
+Further, the College was informed the report was being referred to the Administrative Actions and Appeals Service Group of the Department of Education for consideration of a formal fine.
+In September of 2020, this matter was settled with a total fine of \$59,167.